 Ranthambore National Park is famous for its tigers, as it’s one of the best places in the country to see these majestic predators in the wild.
 The varied topography of the park is home to many mammals, including predators like jackal, mongoose, sloth bear, and leopard, but the main attraction is tigers.
 Surrounded by the Vindhya and Aravali hill ranges and located near the outer fringes of the Thar Desert, Ranthambore offers the best of the desert lands.

 After checking out from the hotel, head out for five-hour drive to Bharatpur situated next to the World Heritage Site, Keoladeo National Park.
 Your hotel is on 12 acres in a 200-year-old former maharajas heritage garden with abundant bird life.

 In the afternoon, you’ll head for the marshes of Keoladeo Ghana National Park, its official name.
-Keolade is the ancient Hindu temple in the center of the park and Ghana refers to the dense forest of former times.
+Keolade is the ancient Hindu temple in the center of the park, and Ghana refers to the dense forest of former times.
 Before becoming a national park, former maharajas protected the marshlands in the late nineteenth century, when it was created for duck hunting.
-Most of India’s wildlife reserves were once hunting reserves and this was the best duck hunting reserve until it became a national park and hunting was prohibited.
-You’ll ride in rickshaws around the bunds (embankments) to the best places for birds and mammals.
+Most of India’s wildlife reserves were once hunting reserves and this was the best duck hunting reserve until it became a national park where hunting was prohibited.
+You’ll ride in rickshaws around the bunds (embankments) to the best places for observing birds and mammals.
 Look for sambar, nilgai, and chital (spotted deer) in woodlands, grasslands, and in the shallow waters of the wetlands.
 If the weather is right, large Indian rock pythons come out of their underground hiding places to sun themselves.